SNAS/openbmp/docs/MESSAGE_BUS_API.md

 7 | Timestamp | String | 26 | In the format of: YYYY-MM-dd HH:MM:SS.ffffff

 * Collector sends messages on collector startup, on router change, and every heartbeat interval (default is 4 hours)
-* IP adress is not part of the data set because there can be multiple IP addresses (v4/v6 and other interfaces)
+* IP address is not part of the data set because there can be multiple IP addresses (v4/v6 and other interfaces)
 * Heartbeat is only sent if no other messages have been sent since last period